 International travelers that are visiting both Slovenia and Croatia often decide to either visit Piran or Rovinj.
 We think both towns are absolutely charming!

-Read our Guide of Things To Do in Piran to help you decide which town you should visit!
+Read our Guide of Things To Do in Piran to convince you to visit both!

 For a relaxing Rovinj vacation, you won’t need much!
-However, you will want to make sure to have these items for your trip.
+However, you will want to make sure to pack these items for your trip.

 In addition to your swimsuit, be sure to pack sunscreen (it can be really expensive in Croatia…especially on the seaside!).
 It’s also a good idea to bring a wide-brimmed travel hat to keep the sun off your face.
 Water shoes are recommended for most of the beaches in Croatia; not only are the pebbles uncomfortable to walk on, but much of the coastal water is home to spiky sea urchins!